apache/comdev-site/source/contributors/_index.md

 Search for the project name in the **apache** GitHub organization.

 There are, however, many other areas where you can contribute to a project.
-These include, but are not limited to:

-* Documentation
-* Marketing and social media promotion
-* Event planning
-* Technical support on mailing lists and other forums
-* Vendor/Sponsor relations
-* Project management (organizing the next sprint or feature set, keeping track of who is working on what, updating the roadmap)
-* Community management

 Projects should identify, recruit for, and celebrate contributions in all of these areas, and reward non-code contributors with the same rights and privileges that they do for code contributors.

-**Being a committer is *not* just for code contributors!** It's a recognition of anyone who is **committed** to the project.
+[Read more about non-code contribution opportunities](non-code.html).

 ### Communication